radcampaign/bootstrap-3-gutenberg/README.md

 # Bootstrap 3 Gutenberg Blocks
-This plugin inserts bootstrap 3 style grid layout blocks to the gutenberg editor.
+This plugin inserts bootstrap 3 style grid layout block and a button block to the gutenberg editor.

 ## Requirements
 ### Wordpress